prabhat-123/Property_Damage_Segmentation_Yolo/README.md

 ---

-✅ How TO Run Tjis APP?
+✅ How TO Run This APP?
 Build the base image first:

     ```
     docker build -t crack-seg-base -f Dockerfile.base .
     ```

 Build and run services with Compose:

     ```
     docker compose up --build
     ```